CanonicalLtd/maas-docs/en/nodes-tags.md

 # Tags

-MAAS tags are used to identify machines under its control.
-The main purpose of tags is to be able to easily deploy services onto machines that meet certain criteria.
+Using MAAS tags, you can easily deploy services on machines that meet certain criteria.
+Tags are a convenient way to assign descriptive words to machines, interfaces, and storage devices.

-For instance, a tag could identify nodes which possess fast GPUs.
-Such a tag would help if you were planning to deploy software which used GPU-accelerated CUDA or OpenCL libraries.
+MAAS supports XPath expressions in tags (see below), which makes auto-assigning tags to matching hardware possible.
+For instance, you could tag nodes that possess fast GPUs and then deploy software that used GPU-accelerated CUDA or OpenCL libraries.

-Because MAAS was designed to work well with [Juju][about-juju], the latter supports MAAS tags for application deployments.
-Juju is the recommended way to deploy services onto machines managed by MAAS.
+Because [Juju][about-juju] is the recommended way to deploy services on machines managed by MAAS (see [below][tag-manage]), it supports MAAS tags for application deployments.

-!!!
-Note:
-    Newly-created tags immediately become available as a filter in the 'Machines' page in the web UI.
+To understand the true power of MAAS tags, it is important to understand tag definitions.

 ## Tag definitions